Robust estimation of risks from small samples: Discussion

-By construction the method described in this paper is necessarily conservative, and the resulting uncertainty bands may be dishearteningly large (see e.g. Fig. \ref{fig:mean}).
-More conventional methods will usually provide estimates with tighter bounds, and their use may well be justified if the underlying distribution $F^*_X(x)$ is well-behaved.
-However, even when other methods are used as a primary means of data analysis, it is nevertheless insightful to use the method described in this paper for comparison.
-Significant differences in results will highlight the consequences of explicit and implicit assumptions made in the analysis, pointing out the need to confirm their validity in a particular application.
+The method described in this paper is conservative by design, and the resulting uncertainty bands may be dishearteningly large (see e.g. Figure \ref{fig:median}).
+Conventional methods will usually provide estimates with tighter bounds, and their use may well be justified if the underlying distribution $F^*_X(x)$ is well-behaved.
+However, the robust posterior distribution (and BIS implementation) can still be used for comparison purposes.
+Significant differences in results will highlight the impact of explicit and implicit assumptions made in the analysis, pointing out the need to confirm their validity in a particular application.